endangered-project/gameserver/README.md

 the server is easily configurable through its web interface, providing a way for authorized users to edit its settings.

 ### 📟 Technical Details
-The game server uses Django as its framework and PostgreSQL as its database.
+The game server uses Django as its framework and PostgreSQL as its database (on development use SQLite).

 The purpose of the server can be divided into two sections.
 #### 🎲 Game Session and Score Management